 second or vice versa—this is guaranteed to be the case

-when using the first two forms.
+when performing automatic merges.
 Subversion will also take

 preexisting merge metadata on the working copy target into